This week inHusker history

 1921: Harold Hartley connects with Clarence Swanson for a 63-yard TD pass on the final play of the first half, and Nebraska goes on to upset Pitt, 10-0.
-It was the first Husker game to be aired on commercial radio.
+It was the first Husker game to be broadcast on commercial radio, and perhaps the first college game to be aired in its entirety.

 1936: The Huskers roll past Missouri, 20-0, aided by Paul Amen's 36-yard run for a touchdown after he caught a teammate's fumble in midair. | United Press | Daily Nebraskan | OWH